THWillert/SHMI/docs/index_en.md

 #### General

+- [ ] Update to Bootstrap 5 - when it is ready
 - [ ] Replacing Moment.js with Day.js
 - [ ] Save settings locally
 - [ ] Import/Export of settings